timgarvin/Heapsort/README.md

 # Description
-Heapsort is a C++ program that sorts user-defined values in a Max Heap data structure.
+Heapsort is a C++ program that sorts user-defined values in a Max Heap data structure using the Bubble Up method.
 This program is made-from-scratch and does not utilize the C++ Standard Template Library (STL).

 # Compilation and Execution
 * Compile: g++ \*.cpp